-PLH plant life or health
+- PLH plant life or health

-OE other aspects of the environment
+- OE other aspects of the environment

-EC eradication, control
+- EC eradication, control

-DT domestic trade
+- DT domestic trade

-IT international trade
+- IT international trade

-ENC environmental and non-commercial
+- ENC environmental and non-commercial

-A-G consequence impact scores are detailed in section 2.2.3
+- A-G consequence impact scores are detailed in section 2.2.3

-A Indiscernible at the local level
+- A Indiscernible at the local level

-B Minor significance at the local level
+- B Minor significance at the local level

-C Significant at the local level
+- C Significant at the local level

-D Significant at the district level
+- D Significant at the district level

-E Significant at the regional level
+- E Significant at the regional level

-F Significant at the national level
+- F Significant at the national level

-G Major significance at the national level
+- G Major significance at the national level

-URE unrestricted risk estimate.
+- URE unrestricted risk estimate.
 This is expressed on an ascending scale from negligible to extreme.

-Table 4.5 Summary of unrestricted risk estimates for quarantine pests associated with strawberries from Korea for which a full pest risk assessment is conducted
+Table 4.4 Summary of unrestricted risk estimates for quarantine pests associated with strawberries from Korea for which a full pest risk assessment is conducted

 Likelihood of Consequences URE

-Pest name Entry Establishment Spread EES
+Pest name Entry Entry Spread EES

-Importation Distribution Overall Direct Indirect Overall -
+Importation Distribution Overall Direct I Indir Indirect Overall -

 PLH OE EC DT IT ENC

 Bacteria

-Xanthomonas fragariae M L L Н M L E Α E D D В M L
+Xanthomonas fragariae Μ L L Н М L Е А Е D D В М L

-Table 4.6 Summary of unrestricted risk estimates for quarantine pests associated with strawberries from Korea for which the URE outcome is adopted from previous assessments
+Table 4.5 Summary of unrestricted risk estimates for quarantine pests associated with strawberries from Korea for which the URE outcome is adopted from previous assessments

-Pest name URE outcome

-Thrips [Thysanoptera: Thripidae]

-Frankliniella intonsa (EP) The URE outcome, which does not achieve the ALOP for Australia, has been adopted from existing policy

-Frankliniella occidentalis(EP, NT)
+Pest name URE outcome Spotted wing drosophila [Diptera: Drosophilidae] Drosophila suzukii (EP) The URE outcome, which does not achieve the ALOP for Australia, has been adopted from existing policy Thrips [Thysanoptera: Thripidae] Frankliniella intonsa (EP) The URE outcome, which does not achieve the ALOP for Australia, has been adopted from existing policy Frankliniella occidentalis(EP, NT)

-Table 4.7 Summary of unrestricted risk estimates for quarantine pests associated with strawberries from Korea for which some of the likelihood ratings and consequence estimates are adopted from previous assessments
+Table 4.6 Summary of unrestricted risk estimates for quarantine pests associated with strawberries from Korea for which some of the likelihood ratings and consequence estimates are adopted from previous assessments

-Likelihood of Consequences URE
+Pest name Likelihood of Consequences URE

-Pest name Entry Establishment Spread EES
+Entry Establishment Spread EES

-Importation Dis Distribution Overall Direct Indirect Overall -
+Importation Distribution Overall Direct Indire rect Overall -

 PLH OE EC DT IT ENC -

-Spider mites [Trombidiform es: Tetranychid lae]
+Spider mites [Trombidiform ies: Tetranychid ae]

-Tetranychus kanzawai (EP, WA) M M L Н M L M L
+Tetranychus kanzawai (EP, WA) М М L Н М L М L

 Fungi

-Likelihood of Consequences URE

-Pest name Entry Establishment Spread EES

-Importation Distribution Overall Direc t Indir ect Overall

-PLH OE EC DT IT ENC

-Monilia polystroma (EP) VL Н VL Н Н VL M VL
+Monilia polystroma (EP) VL Н VL Н Н VL М VL

 Monilinia fructigena (EP)